juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

 Your value for the $private variable should look something like:
 **{"myCredentials":{"api_key":"16fcbbb5-8124-435f-8326-38a213704870:i3ejktRgIPu2svXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"}}**

+**NOTE!!** Make sure to remove also the "<" and ">" signs from the template.
+So that you API key should just be surrounded by quotation marks.

 Now regardless of integration type our chatbot will always start correctly, and it will define the credentials required to call any of our _**IBM Cloud Functions**_.